nebulaa/christmas-challenge-2024/README.md

 # 🏆 Prizes
 ### Grand Prize:
-- 1-Year Subscription to Boot.dev (valued at over $300)
-The ultimate resource for mastering backend development and expanding your coding skills!
+- 1-Year Subscription to Boot.dev (A comprehensive platform for backend development courses, valued at over $300) The ultimate resource for mastering backend development and expanding your coding skills!

 ### Second Prize: